Kaz4510/trying_object_detection/README.md

 # Computer Vision - object detection
 A basic Object detection on images using TFOD2 and OPENCV.

-# Step 1: annotate the dataset
+# Step 1: Annotate the dataset

   Look for images (data) to train & test your model.
 For training, we need labeled images, i.e., labeled dataset.
 To create this, we will use labelImg, a python liberary created specifically for this purpose.
 Use the following command to download the liberary: